aidenwaring/CA_T2A1_Workbook/README.md

 The duration of the sprint is determined.
 The sprint's duration is relative to how often the team will receive feedback from the client as this is done between sprints.
 Shorter sprints result in customer feedback being given more frequently whereas longer sprints allow the team to work on items more thoroughly.
 Sprints are often two weeks in duration by default.

-The selected team for the scrum choses the most important user stories (MVPs) to work on.
+The selected team for the scrum chooses the most important user stories (MVPs) to work on.
 A sprint backlog is created which consists of items to be completed in the next sprint.

 ##### 4. Sprinting

-Scrum meetings or standup meetings (standups) are held typically at the start of each work day during the sprint for developers to update team leads and project managers.
+Scrum meetings or stand-up meetings (stand-ups) are held typically at the start of each work day during the sprint for developers to update team leads and project managers.
 Each member discusses the current project's status, where they are at with their objectives, completed items, identified problems and roadblocks.
 Work begins on the selected user stories.
 User stories are organised into cards, and as the sprint progresses are moved into categories: to-do, in progress, testing and done.
 Project management software platforms such as Atlassian JIRA and Trello are often used to organise these.

 ##### 5. Sprint Testing & Demonstration